mongodb/docs/source/includes/changelog/atlas-2019.rst

   </reference/api/third-party-integration-settings/>` like DataDog and Slack.

 - Enables API management for AWS security group IDs on the |service|
-  :doc:`project whitelist </reference/api/whitelist/>` when using VPC peering.
+  :doc:`project IP access list </reference/api/access-lists>` when using VPC peering.

 - Introduces the ``humanReadable`` field to webhook alert notifications.
 This field contains a human-readable description of